Gluten-free vegan avocado cauliflower socca pizza recipe.

-Last night I was over at Lori’s new place helping with moving furniture around, organizing, cleaning, and working on our new blog.
+Last night I was over at Lori’s new place helping with moving furniture around, organizing, cleaning, and other work.

 From all that work I started to have a craving for pizza. —> not sure why, just did

-Lori mentioned she had some garbanzo bean flour and buckwheat groats that we could use, which we followed this buckwheat socca recipe as the crust just omitted the carob flour (did not think carob would mix well in a savory pizza).
+Lori mentioned she had some garbanzo bean flour and buckwheat groats that we could use.

 As it came out perfect!